 - Experiences shared from previous schools and settings

 - If your child is at pre-school, contact school to arrange a meeting with SENCO and Head

 - Contact teacher initially regarding concerns if in school

-- Meet with Special Education Needs Co-Ordinator (SENCO) and Head
+- Send an email to the school office to arrange to meet with Special Education Needs Co-Ordinator (SENCO) and/or Head

-At The Colleton we aim for all our children to develop the skills to allow them to act independently in their social, physical and academic development throughout their school day.
+At The Colleton we aim for all our children to develop the skills to allow them to act independently in their social, physical and academic development throughout their school day through the provision of:

-- Differentiated and varied activities that allow for challenge and progression whilst targeting achievable specific goals and objectives that are regularly reviewed
+- quality first teaching that takes all needs into account and includes appropriately scaffolded and varied activities that allow for challenge and progression whilst targeting achievable specific goals and objectives that are regularly reviewed

 - Individual Education Plan (IEP)

-- Planners (our way to personalise each child’s learning)
+- planners (The Colleton way to personalise each child’s learning)

 2.4: How will the school match / differentiate the curriculum for my child's needs?

 The Colleton has an inclusive ethos which means our curriculum will be scaffolded and adapted based on each individual child’s need, taking in to account teacher assessments, advice from outside agencies, the need for small group or 1:1 if needed or specific interventions.
 This may include:

 - use of practical resources and manipulatives e.g. Numicon

 - learning which is appropriately pitched at a level that engages and enthuses the child taking into account their interests and allows them to be successful and challenged